microsoft/iomt-fhir/docs/Configuration.md

 # Device Content Mapping

-The IoMT FHIR Connector for Azure provides mapping functionality to extract device content into a common format for further evaluation.
+Using user provided mapping templates, the IoMT FHIR Connector for Azure is able to extract data from Event Hub messages into a common format for further evaluation.
 Each event hub message received is evaluated against all templates.
 This allows a single inbound message to be projected to multiple outbound messages and subsequently mapped to different observations in FHIR.
 The result is a normalized data object representing the value or values parsed by the templates.
 The normalized data model has a few required properties that must be found and extracted:

 | Property             | Description                                                                                                                                                                                                                                             |
 |----------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|